• Skip to primary navigation

 How to make the Outer layer for the Kulchas:

 In a wide bowl, sift the flour with soda, baking powder, salt.
 Gradually mix in the curds, ghee.
 Rub well.
 Then slowly add the milk and knead to a soft dough.
-Cover with a a damp cloth and rest the dough for 30 minutes.
+Cover with a damp cloth and rest the dough for 30 minutes.

-Beat down again, mix in a tsp of oil and cover again.
+When you are ready to make the kulchas, knead the dough again by beating it down, mix in a tsp of oil and cover again.
 Let it rest for 30 mins more.

 Divide the dough into six to eight equal portions and form them into smooth balls.